LWGO/LWGO.github.io/_posts/2020-01-18-finally-a-free-and-awesome-personal-blog-experience.md

 A personal blog is a great project to mess around with, especially since it's allegedly the best way show off your professional skillz™ if you're in tech.

 As you can see, this blog is a minimalist, poorly-coded bastardization of an example.
-But I'm oddly proud of it (because it's mine, goddammit).
+But I'm oddly proud of it (because it's mine, duh).

 That said, I've turned the corner this year.
 I finally found the combination of free services to host & edit it completely painlessly (Forestry.io, Jekyll, and Github pages).